Conflicts of interest

 Conflicts of interest are inevitable when commissioning services, so how we manage them is crucial.
 The CCG does this by:

-- A Conflicts of Interest Policy and Declaration of Gifts, Hospitality and Sponsorship Policy and Procedure which set out how the CCG wishes its GP membership, Board and Committee members, Staff and Contractors to behave and the measures the CCG will take to manage conflicts of interest.
+- A Conflicts of Interest Policy and Declaration of Gifts, Hospitality and Sponsorship Policy and Procedure (available in the 'Related Documents' section on the right), which set out how the CCG wishes its GP membership, Board and Committee members, Staff and Contractors to behave and the measures the CCG will take to manage conflicts of interest.

 To further strengthen our management of conflicts of interest, we have appointed the Chair of our Audit Committee as our Conflicts of Interest Guardian.
 This role, in collaboration with the Director of Corporate Affairs, should: